 Alternative (requires more technical knowledge): install WordPress in a subfolder

 - modify the website directory by indicating the folder of the future WordPress site (help)

-- install your WordPress site with My WordPress Site (help).
+- install your WordPress site with WordPress & Apps (help).

 The WordPress files will be placed in the folder set up in the preceding step